Derivation of the fiscal balance from the statement of financial performance and the statement of investments in CHF bn

 OVERALL FISCAL BALANCE

-TOTAL FEDERAL INVESTMENTS Around half of the Confederation's investments were made using the federal budget.
-The other half originated from funds financed via the federal budget.
+TOTAL FEDERAL INVESTMENTS Around half of the Confederation's investments are made using the federal budget.
+The other half originates from funds that are financed via the federal budget.
 To obtain a comprehensive overview of investing activities, fund investments also have to be taken into account.
-In 2024, total investments reached 10.9 billion, or around 13% of total federal expenditure.
-Around 56% of this amount went to transportation infrastructure, partly via the railway infrastructure fund (RIF), partly via the motorway and urban transportation fund (urban transportation share) and partly via the federal budget (deposit in the motorway and urban transportation fund for motorway construction).
-Additional funding went from the grid supplement fund (GrSF) to promote renewable energies and energy efficiency. |
+In 2026, total investments should reach 13.2 billion, or 14% of ordinary federal expenditure.
+Around 54% of this amount will go to transportation infrastructure, partly via the railway infrastructure fund (RIF), partly via the motorway and urban transportation fund (urban transportation share) and partly via the federal budget (deposit in the motorway and urban transportation fund for motorway construction).
+Additional funding will go from the grid supplement fund (GrSF) to promote renewable energies and energy efficiency. |

 Data